Help other travelers use your experience.

 Armazi Virgin Mary Monastery Complex

 Village Atabe - Lake Tanie

-Along the border: Train from Kevsureti to Tusheti
+Along the border: Trail from Kevsureti to Tusheti

 Juta -Arkhoti - Lake Tanie - Datijvari Pass